iamzehan/flowers/README.md

 *Make sure you are keeping the slugsize down to 500MB

 *Little tip for that would be to use the ```Tensorflow CPU version``` because most web servers don't give you the GPU fascilities for free.
+Since we are not training a model over the web, we don't need it.